THE 6 SHOWS YOU

 salty – garlic knots and marina sauce, deviled eggs, tortilla chips and salsa

-sweet – Red Velvet cupcakes, Cherry Mash, chocolate covered cherries (ß I’m not a fan, but they just go so well with the vampire theme), strawberry cheesecake trifle (an idea I’m mulling over, I’ll do a post and link once I’ve worked out a recipe),
+sweet – Red Velvet cupcakes, Cherry Mash, chocolate covered cherries (I’m not a fan, but they just go so well with the vampire theme), strawberry cheesecake trifle (an idea I’m mulling over, I’ll do a post and link once I’ve worked out a recipe)

 This series is unique for a number of reasons.
 First, it takes one of the most famous fictional detectives in the world, Sherlock Holmes, and brings him and his techniques into modern times.
 The drug addicted disagreeable genius solved his first case in Sir Arthur Conan Doyle’s A Study in Scarlet, written in 1886, but Sherlock’s producers have managed to translate this troubled character into a more than palatable, completely contemporary protagonist.

-The show to date consists of four seasons of three hour and a half episodes, each, with one additional “special” episode.
+To date this series consists of four seasons of three hour and a half episodes, each, with one additional “special” episode.
 It began airing in 2010 and is still in production.
 You can get a new copy of the complete series on eBay here, or search for ‘Sherlock Benedict Cumberbatch DVD complete series’ and it should pull up several options for you.
 You can watch all of the episodes on Netflix or you can get the DVDs on Amazon individually by season, although they don’t sell a copy of the complete collection on DVD for play in the US or Canada.
 (Please note: Amazon does have the complete collection on DVD but only in formats for Zone 2 (UK and other parts of Europe) and Zone 4 (Australia).
 If you’d like to go ahead and buy the DVDs through Amazon, here are links for you:

 includes: A Study in Pink (episode 1)